RavensbourneWebMedia/UX-design/sessions/session-03.md

 9. Be ready to **be challenged** and improvise.
 10. Avoid **leading questions**.
 Try not to bias your interviewees.

-	bad > *How much do you love using FB?*
+	bad > `How much do you love using FB?`

-	good > *Tell me about your most **recent** FB experience*
+	good > `Tell me about your most recent FB experience` (more concrete & memorable)

 11. Avoid **closed questions**.

-	bad > *Do you order A, B or C?*
+	bad > `Do you order A, B or C?`

-	good > ***How** do you choose food when going out?*
+	good > `How do you choose food when going out?`

 ## Plan

-**What do you want to find out?**
+**What do you want to find out from your interviewees?**

 Pair with a classmate and **jot down** a few questions.
 These questions will become the **script** for your interviews.

 If you have an idea / concept then it's better if you centre your interview questions around that.

-Otherwise, you can interview people about their use of social networks (in general).
+Otherwise, you can interview people about their use of social networks in general.

-Finally, if you're stuck, here's a topic you can practice with: imagine you're designing a social app that helps groups of people organise their time out.
+Finally, if you're stuck, here's an interview topic you can practice with: `imagine you're designing a social app that helps groups of people organise their time out`.

 Question examples:

 * How did you first learn about `insert your topic`?
 * How were you motivated to become involved in `insert your topic`?
 * Tell me more about that experience.
 What do you remember most about it?
-* (if the user has started telling you about a relevant experience) What did you enjoy most?What didn't you enjoy about it?
+* (if the user has started telling you about a relevant experience) What did you enjoy most?
+What didn't you enjoy about it?
 * What kinds of problems do you or your community commonly see in your experience?
 Have you thought about how you would solve it?

 ## Test